carlosjln/mad/README.md

 # MAD
 Modular Application Development

+## Examples

+You can clone or download them from [mad-examples](https://github.com/carlosjln/mad-examples)

 ## module.json
 The very existence of this file (even if empty) defines the current directory as a module.